Anchor Hanover Modern Slavery and Human Trafficking Policy

 Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy.

-Colleagues must notify management or email either [email protected] or [email protected] as soon as possible if they believe or suspect that a breach of this policy has occurred, or may occur in the future.
+Colleagues must notify management or e-mail [email protected] as soon as possible if they believe or suspect that a breach of this policy has occurred, or may occur in the future.
 They are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.

 We encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery in whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If colleagues believe that they have suffered any such treatment, they should inform a manager immediately.